Yokota stands up local ABDR Course

 |0

-This work, Yokota stands up local ABDR Course [Image 2 of 2], by SSgt Spencer Tobler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yokota stands up local ABDR Course, by SSgt Spencer Tobler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT